Sarpang District

 Sarpang District (Dzongkha: གསར་སྤང་རྫོང་ཁག།; Wylie: Gsar-spang rdzong-khag; also known as Geylegphug is one of the 20 dzongkhags (districts) comprising Bhutan.
 Sarpang covers a total area of 1946 km2 and stretches from Lhamoizhingkha in West Bhutan to Manas National Park in the east.
 Sarpang Dzongkhag is divided into one dungkhag, Gelephu, and 12 gewogs.

 Languages

 The dominant language in Sarpang is Nepali, an Indo-European language spoken by the heterogeneous Lhotshampa community.
-The East Bodish Kheng language is also spoken in the northeastern reaches of the district.
+The East Bodish Kheng language is also spoken in the northeastern reaches of the district by the Kheng people, who are indigenous to the region.

 Administrative divisions

 Sarpang District is divided into twelve village blocks (or gewogs):